 – By Sandesh Ghimire

-I don’t think obtaining a Masters Degree in Physics will enable you to translate the texts related to the discipline nor will not having a specific degree disable you from translating the texts of Physics.
-What you need is grip over both source and target languages.
+I don’t think obtaining a Masters’s Degree in Physics will enable you to translate the texts related to the discipline nor will not having a specific degree disable you from translating the texts of Physics.
+What you need is a grip over both source and target languages.

 However, I don’t think money can go on overshadowing the qualities required to be a Nepali translator.
 There will be a time when the clients will assess the services.

-Mr. Ghimire is our regular supplier and a Nepali translator with over nine years of Experience.
+Mr. Ghimire is our regular supplier and a Nepali translator with over 12 years of experience.
 You can learn more about him at www.nepalilinguist.com too.